eclipse-emfcloud/coffee-editor/README.md

 An example of how to build the Theia-based tools including graphical editos, form-based editors, tree-based editors, textual DSLs, model analyisis, debugging and more.
 The coffee editor is part of the [emf.cloud](https://www.eclipse.org/emfcloud/) project.
 Please visit the [emf.cloud home page](https://www.eclipse.org/emfcloud/#coffeeeditoroverview) for an overview of all features and an [online live demonstration](https://eclipsesource.com/coffee-editor)!

+## Running Coffee Editor example

+To run the coffee editor locally, we recommend to use a Docker image.

+### Building and running the Docker image

+To build the docker container run the following command once:

+    docker build -t "coffee-editor:latest" .

+Now you can start the Theia Demo app using the following command (or change the host port to your preferences):

+    docker run -it -p 0.0.0.0:3000:3000 coffee-editor:latest yarn start

+Next, open a browser pointing to localhost:3000/#/usr/coffee-editor/backend/examples/SuperBrewer3000 in your host.
+You should see a Theia application with an example project being loaded.
+Refer to the README.md in the workspace for more details on how to use the example project.

+### Docker Image information

+The docker image includes the Theia application and the following VSCode plugins (among others):

+- Clangd for C/C++ editing support
+- Debug for C/C++ debugging support
+- Java LSP
+- Java Debug

+The runtime environment has installed (among others)

+- CMake for building C/C++ projects
+- GBD for debugging C/C++ projects

 ## Project Structure

 The coffee-editor consists of a frontend and a backend.